The Impact of 5G on Cloud Computing

 The Genesis of 5G Technology

-To understand the impact of 5G on cloud computing, one must first grasp the evolution of wireless technologies that led to its creation.
 The first generation (1G) was introduced in the 1980s and provided basic voice services.
 Fast forward to the '90s, and 2G technology paved the way for text messaging and limited data services.
 The dawn of the new millennium saw the advent of 3G, which enabled mobile internet and video calling.
-By the 2010s, 4G and 4G LTE became the norm, giving us high-definition mobile streaming and improved data capabilities.
+By the 2010s, 4G and 4G LTE became the norm.

-• 1,000 times higher mobile data volume per area: This allows for greater data transmission, which is critical for cloud services that rely on fast and voluminous data exchange.
+- 1,000 times higher mobile data volume per area: Critical for cloud services that rely on fast and voluminous data exchange.

 The Evolution of Cloud Computing